quic-go/webtransport-go/examples/helloWorld/README.md

 1. **Server** listens for WebTransport connections
 2. **Client** connects and opens streams for each message
-3. Server responds with "world!" for "hello", otherwise echoes the message
+3. Server responds with "world!" for "hello", otherwise sends a default message

 ## Running the Example